 Current Margin Level is 249.1%, which is well above the 50% Stop Out level.

-When the Smart Stop Out is active, cTrader calculates how much of the Position #1 (the biggest position) needs to be closed in order to restore the Margin Level to above the Stop Out Level.
+When the Smart Stop Out is active, cTrader calculates how much of the Position #1 (the biggest position) needs to be closed to restore the Margin Level to above the Stop Out level.
 The closing volume is rounded to the nearest 1,000 units of the symbol.

 In our case, the price drop of 13 pips causes the closure of 3,000 USDCAD of a bigger position (Position #1) and a realized loss of 2.99 USD.

 Loss = Pip Value of 3,000 USDCAD x Loss in pips;